biowpn/bioweapon/_posts/2024-08-29-arithmetic-types-in-cpp.md

 - `uint8_t`: exactly 8-bit unsigned integer
 - ... and so on, up to `int64_t` and `uint64_t`

-Aside from width precision, these types are more coherant when it comes to naming/spelling.
+Aside from width precision, these types are more coherent when it comes to naming/spelling.
 You don't need to worry about `long` or `short` or `char` or the order thereof.

 - `long signed long` is legal